 Vernon Duke

-Song(s) by Duke: I Can't Get Started (1938) – see Bunny Berigan
+I Can’t Get Started (1938) – see Bunny Berigan

 Aynsley Dunbar

-English rock drummer born 1/10/1946.
+English rock drummer born 1/10/1946 in Liverpool, England.
 With John Mayall's Bluesbreakers (66-67), the Jeff Beck Group (67), Frank Zappa's Mothers of Invention, Journey (73-79), Jefferson Starship (79-82), Whitesnake (89-90), and more.

 Donald "Duck" Dunn

-American R&B bassist with Booker T & the MG's born 11/24/1941.
+American R&B bassist with Booker T. & the MG’s born 11/24/1941.

 Champion Jack Dupree

-Album(s): Blues from the Gutter (1958)
+Blues from the Gutter (1958)

 John Du Prez

-Album(s): Spamalot (musical: 2004) – see Eric Idle
+Spamalot (musical: 2004) – see Eric Idle

 The Duprees

-Song(s): You Belong to Me (1962)
+You Belong to Me (1962)

 Jermaine Dupri